Gross Profit

 • Total costs & expenses: 450

-To calculate the Gross Profit, we add up the COGS, which totals US$250.
+To calculate the Gross Profit, we add the COGS, which totals US$250.
 We exclude selling, administrative, and other expenses since these are primarily fixed costs.
-Subtracting the COGS from revenues gives u:
+Subtracting the COGS from revenues gives:

 Gross Profit = US$500 - US$250 = US$250

-All in all, understanding and utilizing Gross Profit can offer several advantages to companies, here are some examples:
+Understanding and utilizing Gross Profit can offer several advantages to companies, including:

-• Controllability: Since the metric is influenced by two the key factors, net revenue (driven by the price set by a company) and COGS (depending on the inputs a company pays for its product), the gross profit makes it for a company more controllable, and thus, a significant advantage in managing profitability.
+• Controllability: The metric is influenced by two key factors – net revenue (driven by the price set by a company) and COGS (depending on the inputs a company pays for its product).
+Gross profit makes it easier for a company to manage profitability.

-• Strategic Decision Making: The data of the metric can provide strategic decision-making, by identifying based on this data areas of strength and weakness, helping businesses refine their strategies and make informed decisions.
+• Strategic Decision Making: The data from the metric can assist in decision-making by identifying areas of strength and weakness.
+It helps businesses refine their strategies and make informed decisions.

 Besides its numerous advantages, Gross Profit does have its limitations:

-• Excludes Operating Expenses: Only direct production costs are considered in the calculation, while the Gross Profit does not account for operating expenses such as marketing, administrative costs, and taxes.
+• Excludes Operating Expenses: Only direct production costs are considered in the calculation.
+Gross Profit does not account for operating expenses such as marketing, administrative costs, and taxes.

 • Missing Financing Costs: Gross profit does not take into account interest expenses or financing costs, which are crucial for assessing the overall profitability and sustainability of a company.